5 Reasons Homeschool Families Love

 Family read-aloud time periods may shorten or become less frequent as children come of age, but don’t completely toss it out.
 You may find it a lifelong way of promoting the love of literacy and family.

 Global pandemic aside, we are homeschooling in a fabulous time.
 We have endless options for homeschool curriculum, homeschool conventions, homeschool co-ops, and classes galore – gym, art, fencing, robotics, science, cooking, ceramics, contortionist (we were about to join one as COVID-19 hit), golf, writing, woodworking, falconry, archery, and list goes on.

 The day will come when you return to a normal homeschool schedule.
 When the whirlwind returns, continue to carve out time for reading together.

 Do you have a list of your favorite books for the family?
 Let us know about it so we can add it to our list.

-Veteran homeschool mom of five children (now ages 10 to 3 adults), Antoinette LaGrossa has been homeschooling since 2001.
+Veteran homeschool mom of five, Antoinette LaGrossa has been homeschooling since 2001.
 Having experienced her family’s frustration with multiple math programs, Antoinette understands the struggle that can come with teaching math.
 Everything changed in 2004 when she tried ShillerMath.
-She quickly joined the ShillerLearning team and has been supporting home educators for almost two decades - sharing hands-on learning tips, encouragement, and practical experience from homeschooling five very different children (no cookie-cutter molds here).
+She joined the ShillerLearning team and has been supporting home educators for almost two decades - sharing hands-on learning tips, encouragement, and practical experience from homeschooling five very different children.
 Antoinette speaks at conventions across the country and is host of ShillerLearning’s Tuesdays@2.